OAI/OpenAPI-Specification/proposals/005_RequestBody-Links.md

 ## Backwards compatibility

 Since the modifications to existing Objects are purely additive and positional, there shouldn't be any issues with backwards compatibility.
-Should a `fragments` array be defined within a response's `Links` as the current standard supports, the effect is exactly the same.
+Should a `mappings` array be defined within a response's `Links` as the current standard supports, the effect is exactly the same.

-It's acceptable for parameters to be defined in either `fragments` OR `parameters` within the `link` object, and is up to preference of the individual spec's author.
+It's acceptable for parameters to be defined in either `mappings` OR `parameters` within the `link` object, and is up to preference of the individual spec's author.
 Perhaps in later versions of OAS should this proposal become accepted, `parameters` might be deprecated.

 ## Alternatives considered